 Laneview in Middlesex County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 45.397′ N, 76° 43.412′ W. Marker is in Laneview, Virginia, in Middlesex County.
-Marker is at the intersection of US 17 and Sadler Hill Road, on the right when traveling south on US 17.
+Marker has been reported missing.
+It was located near 37° 44.601′ N, 76° 43.239′ W. Marker was in Laneview, Virginia, in Middlesex County.
+Marker was at the intersection of George Washington Memorial Highway (U.S. 17) and Lovelanding Road (County Route 606), on the right when traveling north on George Washington Memorial Highway.
 Touch for map.
-Marker is in this post office area: Laneview VA 22504, United States of America.
+Marker was at or near this postal address: 1439 Glebe Landing Rd, Laneview VA 22504, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles Middlesex County / Essex County (approx. 0.9 miles away); Mann Meeting House (approx. 3.6 miles away); Lower King and Queen Baptist Church (approx. 4.7 miles away); Thomas Washington Lynched (approx. 5.8 miles away); Morattico Historic District (approx. 5.8 miles away); Trade Routes (approx. 7.3 miles away); Angel Visit Baptist Church (approx. 7.4 miles away); Pamunkey Indians Attacked by Nathaniel Bacon (approx. 7.7 miles away).

 More about this marker.
 The marker is on the right hand side heading north and the church it self if across the highway

 Credits.
 This page was last revised on November 23, 2021.
 It was originally submitted on October 14, 2007, by Laura Troy of Burke, Virginia.
 This page has been viewed 1,194 times since then and 117 times this year.
 Photos: 1, 2. submitted on October 14, 2007, by Laura Troy of Burke, Virginia. • J. J. Prats was the editor who published this page.